ddev/ddev-selenium-standalone-chrome/README.md

 ## Use

-- Your project is now ready to run client side tests from Drupal core or [Drupal Test Traits](https://gitlab.com/weitzman/drupal-test-traits).
+- Your project is now ready to run client side tests from Drupal core or [Drupal Test Traits](https://gitlab.com/weitzman/drupal-test-traits) (DTT).
 - On your host, browse to https://[DDEV SITE URL]:7910 (password: `secret`) to watch tests run (neat!).

 ## Contribute